Master of Architecture (post-professional)

 Successful applicants will declare a specific research area of interest and structure an integrated course of study that includes a field course, colloquium, thesis preparation, and electives.
 The program is oriented around a design-research thesis project.
 Students work closely throughout the program with faculty advisors with expertise in a declared area of interest, and gain insight from leading practitioners, theorists, and guest critics.
 This program is aligned with the post-professional Master of Landscape Architecture program to allow students to build a cohort across the two disciplines, offering an enriched experience.

-Applicants should identify research proposals within one of the areas of interest offered in the program:
+Applicants should identify research proposals within one of the areas of interest in the program:

-Applicants should indicate their research intentions within one of the four areas of interest in a concise statement of no more than 1000 words.
-It is not necessary to declare an advisor to apply.
+Applicants should indicate their research interests and rationale in a concise statement of no more than 1000 words.
+It is not necessary to declare an advisor at the application stage.

 Requirements